MrakDun-desu/BlockstackerDocs/Stat-counting.md

 #### Registering events

-Registering events in a stat counter works the universal Blockstacker way.
+Registering events in a stat counter works the universal UStacker way.
 You can read about this way [here](/Game-events.md#subscribing-to-the-events).

 You can subscribe to every game event that is listed on the event page and additionally to the `CounterUpdated` event that will be called depending on the timestep set in the stat counting settings.